 Professionals who participate in Purdue University’s online project management series can gain a wealth of field knowledge, solid foundational skills, and exceedingly effective preparation for the PMP exam in order to obtain a project management certificate.
 Course materials and activities align closely with A Guide to the Project Management Body of Knowledge (PMBOK® Guide) to help students retain project management knowledge and apply it to their current projects.

 This 100% online, instructor-led course runs for eight weeks and allows working professionals to gain familiarity with basic project management concepts and terms.
 Students are empowered to begin effectively applying their newly acquired knowledge and skills to current projects and earn project management hours that can help qualify them to take the PMP exam.
 Experienced PME instructors engage students in a stimulating range of learning activities including directed study of the PMBOK® Guide; participation in online threaded discussion forums; viewing recorded lecture videos; taking quizzes and self-tests; and completing written assignments.
 They also participate in online discussions and welcome the opportunity to coach interested students on an individual basis via email or scheduled phone appointment.

 PMP Exam Preparation

-To learn more about Purdue University’s Online Project Management Courses and download a free brochure, fill out the fields below.
-You can also call (888) 390-0499 to speak to one of our Program Advisors.
+To learn more about Purdue University’s online Project Management courses and , fill out this form.
+You can also email us at PMonline@purdue.edu or call us at (888) 390-0499 to speak to one of our program advisors.